joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 Start the tpf-tools-intermediate:
 ----

-After the installation process you can start the tpf-tools-intermediate basic session.
+After the installation process, you can start the tpf-tools-intermediate basic session.

 1. double click on the file "04_tpf-tool_runner.command".
 2. follow the instructions of the tpf-runner.